revisit-studies/reVISit-studies.github.io/tutorials.md

 A markdown component renders a markdown file to the page.
 This is useful for introducing your study, giving instructions, etc. The markdown file can be in any folder in the `public` folder (e.g., `public/cleveland/introduction.md`), and the path is relative to the `public` folder.

+For more detailed documentation on the markdown component, check out the [documentation](/typedoc/interfaces/MarkdownComponent.html).

 ```
 introduction: {
     type: markdown